farm-gym/farm-gym-games/README.md

-# farm-gym-games
+# Farm-Gym Games

-A catalogue of games (environments) built using farm-gym
+Some gym games constructed with farm-gym.
+Compatible with stablebaselines3.